VTEC crossover tuning |

 This has the effect of keeping the low cam at its optimum cam angle until 4200 rpm - 150 RPM before the VTEC switch point.
 The intake cam is then rotated rapidly over a small time/RPM interval to the correct angle for the high cam (in this case 37 degrees)

-With a VTEC point set to 4350 RPM there is no need to have VTC RPM tuning rows under 4000 RPM.
+High Cam VTC optimization With a VTEC point set to 4350 RPM there is no need to have VTC RPM tuning rows under 4000 RPM.
 You should never be on the high cam at these points.
 These RPM rows can be deleted and more resolution can be added in the area where the camshaft is rotating rapidly which is typically in the 6500-10,000 rpm range.
+In addition we keep the cam angle advanced across the RPM rows.
+This stops the cam angle from retarding to zero through the gearshifts and keeps the car on power longer.
+Compare a stock high cam VTC map to a Hondata optimized one.

 Stock high cam VTC table